 Can I Use My ResMed AirSense 11 Without Water?

 You can use your AirSense 11 without water by emptying your humidifier chamber, navigating to your Humidity Level settings, and turning your humidifier to the “Off” setting.
 The humidifier chamber or optional side cover accessory must be connected for the device to work properly.
+For more information, read our AirSense 11 Troubleshooting article.

 Does AirSense 11 Have Smart Start?